eonil/FileSystemEvents/README.md

 - [A proper way to add a subproject to another Xcode project](http://eonil-observatory.tumblr.com/post/117205738262/a-proper-way-to-add-a-subproject-to-another-xcode)

-Here's minimal example code which waits for events and prints them.
+Here's a minimal example code which waits for events and prints them.
 This single statement does everything all needed jobs to setup.
 Just keep the created object as long as you want to receive the events.